 Updating Growth Rate for banks

-The first problem with Growth Rate is that it includes revenue per share growth.
-Banks don’t report revenue, so clearly something has to replace revenues.
+The first problem with Growth Rate is that it uses revenue per share and banks don’t report revenue, so clearly something has to replace revenues.
 But what?

 The Growth Rate metric includes revenue because it’s the total amount of money coming into a business from its customers.
 This is important because it’s the original source of cash from which all future earnings and dividends flow.
 If revenues per share aren’t growing then any earnings and dividend increases will not be sustainable in the long run.

 For banks, the top line of the income statement is usually interest income, which is the total amount of interest earned from the bank’s loans.

 However, interest income is affected by central bank (e.g. Bank of England) interest rates, so a bank can see its interest income increase simply because central bank interest rates have increased, rather than because the bank is making more loans.
 To get around this, bank analysts will typically look at net interest income, which is the difference between the interest income on loans and the interest expense on deposits and other borrowings.